Snapraise/slate/source/includes/_webhooks.md

 Webhook callbacks do not count towards the regular API rate limits.
 However, Webhook callbacks are processed in near real-time, which means that while Webhook callbacks are initiated at the time of the event, there might be some delay before a Webhook callback fully completes and POSTs to the URL.
-This is because Amplo will always process Webhook callbacks at a lower priority level to anything core to ensuring a successful Giving Day.
+This is because Snap Advance will always process Webhook callbacks at a lower priority level to anything core to ensuring a successful Giving Day.